-Haleakala National Park is a very unique park because it offers a lot of contrasting scenery.
-There are actually two sides to the park, the west and the east side.
-On the West side, you can watch the sunrise over the Haleakala summit, the world’s largest dormant volcano and hike through a volcanic crater.
-On the East side of the park, it is much more green.
+Haleakala National Park is a very unique park.
+It offers a lot of contrasting scenery and this guide on visiting Haleakala National Park will help you see all the highlights.
+There are actually two sides to the park, the West and the East side.
+On the West side, you can watch the sunrise over the Haleakala summit, the world’s largest dormant volcano, and hike through a volcanic crater.
+Whereas on the East side of the park, lush greenery awaits!
 Here, you can hike through the rainforest and a bamboo forest to several waterfalls.
 We recommend visiting both sides of the park for the full experience.

 Note: The East and West side of Haleakala National Park cannot be accessed from the same road.
 They have to be accessed completely separately and you would not be able to visit them both feasibly in one day.
 To be centrally located to visit both sides of the park, we recommend staying on the north side of the island, somewhere near Haiku or Paia.

 FYI: This post is based on a trip taken in late October.
 This adventure was also our first major trip away from the Midwest with our three month old daughter.
 We loved exploring the park with her!
 For tips on traveling with a baby, please see our Top 10 Baby Travel Tips, How to Hike with a Baby, 5 Top Baby & Toddler Flying Tips and Flying with a Baby posts.

 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if you purchase through these links.
 This helps us keep providing travel resources for you!

 The West side of the park is where you can partake in the ritual of watching the sunrise at the Haleakala (means “house of the sun” in Hawaiian) Summit.
 This is also where you can hike into the crater of the largest dormant volcano in the world.